Joseph T. McNarney: Early life

-Joseph Taggart McNarney was born on August 28, 1893, at Emporium, Pennsylvania.
-He graduated from the United States Military Academy in June 1915 (as part of "the class the stars fell on") and was commissioned a second lieutenant of Infantry.
-McNarney served with the 21st Infantry at Vancouver Barracks, Washington, and with the 37th Infantry at Yuma, Arizona.
-In July 1916 he became a first lieutenant and began flight training at the Signal Corps Aviation School at San Diego, California.
-One year later he was rated as a Junior Military Aviator and detailed to the Aviation Section, U.S. Signal Corps.
-He became an instructor in meteorology and radio telegraphy.
+Joseph Taggart McNarney was born on 28 August 1893, in Emporium, Pennsylvania.
+He graduated from the United States Military Academy in June 1915 (as part of "the class the stars fell on") and was commissioned as a second lieutenant of Infantry.
+McNarney served with the 21st Infantry at Vancouver Barracks, Washington, and the 37th Infantry at Yuma, Arizona.
+In July 1916, he became a first lieutenant and began flight training at the Signal Corps Aviation School in San Diego, California.
+A year later, he was rated as a Junior Military Aviator and detailed to the Aviation Section, U.S. Signal Corps.
+He served as an instructor in meteorology and radio telegraphy.
 McNarney was promoted to captain in May 1917 and posted to the 1st Aero Squadron at Columbus, New Mexico, until August 1917.

 Military career

 World War I

 McNarney went to France in August 1917.
 After two weeks as a student at the French Flying School at Avord, he served four months at Issoudun, where the 1st Aero Squadron was helping organize an aviation instruction school for the Air Service AEF, and at Amanty.
 He was an observer at the front with the 4th French Army at Chalons-sur-Marne for a week before becoming director of the 2d Corps Aeronautical School in February and March 1918.
-In April McNarney served as a member of the staff of the Assistant Chief of Air Service, Zone of the Advance until May 8.
+In April, McNarney served as a member of the staff of the Assistant Chief of Air Service, Zone of the Advance until May 8.
 He was then made a flight commander in the 1st Aero Squadron, where he led observation flights in the Toul sector for two months.
 He was promoted to major in June 1918 and flew with the IV Corps Observation Group in July.

-During the Chateau Thierry offensive he both commanded the 1st Corps Observation Group and served as chief of the III Corps' air service.
-After two weeks staff duty assisting in the organization of the new First Army Air Service in August, he commanded the IV Corps Observation Group during the St. Mihiel offensive and the V Corps Observation Group during the Meuse-Argonne Offensive.
+During the Chateau Thierry offensive, he both commanded the 1st Corps Observation Group and served as chief of the III Corps' air service.
+After two weeks of staff duty assisting in the organization of the new First Army Air Service in August, he commanded the IV Corps Observation Group during the St. Mihiel offensive and the V Corps Observation Group during the Meuse-Argonne Offensive.
 With the formation of the Second Army Air Service in October 1918, he became Air Service officer to the VI Corps and later commanded the VI Corps Observation Group to February 1919, when he became commanding officer of the Second Army Observation Group.
-In April 1919 McNarney was attached to the American Expeditionary Force Headquarters in Paris to write a manual on air observation and was promoted to lieutenant colonel in May.
+In April 1919, McNarney was attached to the American Expeditionary Force Headquarters in Paris to write a manual on air observation and was promoted to lieutenant colonel in May.